11th May 2018

 “This will have huge implications for manufacturers – a sector the North East is heavily reliant on – and their supply chains.”

-Neil continues, “in addition, once you have a final product, you will then have to assess how much of it was made in the UK to determine whether it is UK-made, or a hybrid product – as this will determine the tariff charged”.
+Neil continues, “once you have a final product, you will then have to assess how much of it was made in the UK to determine whether it is UK-made, or a hybrid product – as this will determine the tariff charged”.

 Neil has also looked at the other end of the spectrum, where import and export regulation and tariffs remain similar to the current terms.
 The so-called ‘soft Brexit’ option.